Daniel-1232/NicheDiv/README.md

 # NicheDiv R package

-NicheDiv is an R package for testing ecological niche divergence between two predefined groups, such as species, lineages, subspecies, populations, or genetic clusters, across highly multivariate environmental space.
-The approach is described in an associated manuscript that is currently in review.

-The package adapts discriminant analysis of principal components (DAPC) to environmental niche data.
-Environmental variables are first transformed into principal components to reduce dimensionality and collinearity.
+NicheDiv is an R package for testing niche divergence across highly multivariate environmental space between two predefined groups (e.g., species, lineages, populations, or genetic clusters).
+This is done by adapting discriminant analysis of principal components (DAPC) to environmental niche data.
+Environmental variables are first transformed into principal components (PCs) to reduce dimensionality and collinearity.
 Discriminant analysis is then used to identify the axis that best separates the two groups.
-NicheDiv evaluates the significance of this separation with a permutation test and summarizes niche divergence with interpretable metrics, including Schoener’s D, niche dissimilarity, niche breadth exclusivity, niche divergence magnitude, and niche divergence angle.

-NicheDiv is designed for workflows that use many environmental predictors, including climatic, topographic, phenological, vegetation, soil, land-cover, anthropogenic, and user-supplied raster layers.
+NicheDiv summarizes niche divergence with easily interpretable metrics.

+## Main advantages of the approach

+- Automatically extracts environmental values for occurrence records and background points from implemented and user-supplied environmental layers.
+- Includes implemented global environmental layers covering monthly to seasonal climate, topography, phenology, vegetation, soil, land cover, and anthropogenic variables.
+- Mitigates common biases in niche divergence testing by incorporating background environments, analogous-environment filtering, variable transformation, low-variation filtering, and occurrence thinning.
+- Can handle hundreds of correlated environmental variables.
+- Identifies environmental variables contributing most to niche separation.
+- Visualizes DAPC-based niche divergence along a single discriminant axis, making results easy to interpret.

 ## Development status
 NicheDiv is under active development.
-The methodological framework is described in an associated manuscript that is currently in review.
+The methodological framework is described in an associated preprint, available at https://www.biorxiv.org/content/10.64898/2026.06.19.733388v1, and the manuscript is currently in review.
 Function names, defaults, and output structure may change before a stable release.

-## Main features

-* Extract environmental values for occurrence records and background points.
-* Generate accessible-area background points from occurrence coordinates.
-* Crop background points to group-specific buffered accessible areas.
-* Spatially thin occurrence records to reduce spatial autocorrelation.
-* Balance sample sizes between groups.
-* Transform skewed environmental variables.
-* Remove low-information variables based on coefficient of variation.
-* Filter predictors to analogous environmental space.
-* Run cross-validated DAPC with a permutation test.
-* Calculate niche divergence metrics from the discriminant axis.
-* Plot DAPC niche divergence, permutation null distributions, variable contributions, top predictors, and occurrence/background maps.
+For bug reports, feedback, or questions, please contact me: daniel.schoenberger@uky.edu.

 ## Installation

-Install the development version from GitHub:
+Install the R package from GitHub:

 ```r
 if (!requireNamespace("remotes", quietly = TRUE)) install.packages("remotes")